 Style:

-1. Modern: With geometric shapes and clean lines, these designs are minimalist and sleek.
+- Modern: Typically featuring geometric shapes and clean lines, these designs are minimalist and sleek.

-1. Acrylic: With superior resistance to scratching, it is much the same as polycarbonate.
+- Acrylic: With greater resistance to scratching, it is akin to polycarbonate.

-5. Metal: Weather-resistant and strong, this material can be prone to rust if not coated properly.
-It is available in various different styles, including aluminium and galvanised steel.
+- Metal: This material is strong and weather-resistant, though it can rust if not coated properly.
+It is offered in various styles, including galvanised steel and aluminium.

 Timber Framed Porches Buxton